SonyaJane/mobility-mapper-frontend/README.md

 | Map Clicked Screen | ![Mobile map clicked image](./readme-files/map-clicked-mobile.png) | ![Desktop map clicked image](./readme-files/map-clicked-desktop.png) |

 [Back to top ⇧](#mobility-mapper-frontend)

+## Future Features

+Currently the user saved places are stored in a Javascript object.
+We would like to be able to save these places on a backend server, and enable to the user to add, edit and delete them.

 ## Credits